8 Types of Homeowners Insurance Policies to Know

 That being said, for most homeowners, an HO-3 or HO-5 should provide adequate coverage.
 Most renters, meanwhile, should be well-covered by an HO-4.
 If you own a condo or co-op then an HO-6 will likely make the most sense for you, while an HO-7 provides coverage for mobile homes.
 Older homes that do not qualify for coverage under an HO-3 or HO-5, such as historical landmarks, may need to purchase coverage under an HO-8 policy.

 If your head is spinning thinking about everything that goes into purchasing homeowners insurance — from the policy types discussed above to optional riders to coverage amounts and more — the good news is that a trusted and unbiased insurance agency can help you select the perfect policy for your needs.
-At Matic, we’re here to help make the process as easy as possible.
-In just a few seconds, you can get your own personalized quote and begin saving on homeowners insurance.
+Get your own personalized quote to begin saving today.Get a Home Insurance Quote